 Many of us make the mistake of saying “I’ll do something fun later” or “once I’m done work I’ll do the things I like”.

 In reality, we need to constantly check in to see if there is anything we can do in THIS moment to make ourselves happier – and then actually do it!

 Now, you can’t always do super fun stuff all the time (but wouldn’t that be nice if you could), so it’s more about increasing your enjoyment in the things you do everyday, no matter what things you’re doing.

 Related Article: How To Beat Your Anxiety by Having Fun

-Using this trick to help with anxiety
+Using this trick to help with stress and anxiety

 When I was in the depths of my anxiety a few years ago, I was constantly worried about something going wrong in the future.
 In other words, I was completely stuck inside my head.
 This way of thinking was totally robbing me of any happiness in the present moment.

 Once I started using this trick, however, my outlook completely changed.